jaysshinde/OS_Simulator/CONTRIBUTION.md

  ## Creating Pull Request

  * Fork the repository.
- * Push the work that you have completed into your local repository.
+ * Push the work that you have completed into your local repository (i.e the forked repo).
  * Create Pull Request.

  ## How to work on the Project?